rdeak/monorepo-template/README.md

 # Monorepo template

 This is a sample monorepo project.
-It uses yarn workspaces and typescript.
+It uses yarn workspaces, lerna and typescript.

 # How to add a new package?